moneyforward/eslint-config-moneyforward/packages/stylelint-config/README.md

 ## Migrate from an existing configuration

-stylelint-config-moneyforward contains various plugins related to different rule sets.
+@moneyforward/stylelint-config contains various plugins related to different rule sets.
 Therefore, users don't need to install them separately.
 If you have installed them in your existing configuration, we recommend uninstalling them.

 ```bash
 npm uninstall stylelint-config-standard \